rsxdalv/text-to-tts-webui/README.md

 - [x] Kokoro v1
 - [x] Support for all operating systems
 - [x] Voice selection feature
+- [ ] Support for other languages than English
 - [ ] Support for future versions of Kokoro

 ## Contributing